FMIA: How The Browns—And A Guy Named Blake—Survived Weird Wild-Card Week And Upset The Steelers - ProFootballTalk

 Berry phoned Jets GM Joe Douglas, a friend, in New Jersey at 9:38 a.m.
 Berry didn’t want to blindside Douglas by pillaging one of his practice-squad players without telling him.
 So Berry explained about the line coaches, and his fear that there might be a spread, and he needed an insurance tackle, and he liked second-year practice-squadder Blake Hance of the Jets.
 The Jets were going to Foxboro that day, and Berry wanted to make sure he could sign Hance before the Jets left for Massachusetts.
 Douglas understood.
 In fact, he had Jets personnel coordinator Christina Wedding print Hance’s Jets termination letter and his agreement with Cleveland, so Hance could sign them and they could be filed with the league.

 Now for the COVID issue.
 It’s good that Berry liked Hance—the Browns were going to try to sign him for 2021 camp anyway—because Cleveland needed a player who was within driving distance of Cleveland and had been in a regular team testing program.
 Huh?
 If a player flies to a new city, he must test negative for five days while quarantining because of the risk of COVID-contact in an airport or airplane.
-If Berry had been the Seattle GM, with the nearest NFL city 15 hours away by car (Niners), it would have been totally impractical to get a player.
+If Berry had been the Seattle GM, with the nearest NFL city 15 hours away by car (Niners), it would have been totally impractical to get a player on the same day it occurred to a GM to sign him.
 But there are 11 NFL teams within a seven-hour drive of Cleveland.
 Hance was on one of them, six-and-a-half hours and 443 miles away by car, and he had tested negative that morning in Florham Park, N.J., home of the Jets.
 He had a car.
 After signing the contracts, Hance packed his things, hopped on I-80, and was at the Browns’ Intercontinental Hotel by 7 p.m., ready for virtual meetings with his new team.

 In an elevator at the hotel, masked, he saw someone he recognized.
 Hance was a training-camp cut of Washington in 2019, blocking in camp for quarterback Case Keenum.
 Now he saw Keenum, the backup to Baker Mayfield.